Naha Okinawa And The Southwest Islands, Japan Travel Guide

 Citizens of countries not on the visa-exemption list must apply for an entry authorization at a Japanese embassy or consulate in their home country before travel.
 Requirements vary by nationality and visit purpose.
 For application, provide a completed form, a valid passport, recent photographs, a detailed itinerary, confirmed accommodation, and proof of sufficient funds for your visit.
 Allow ample processing time before your trip.
 IVisa or VisaHQ offer helpful services for this process.

 Japan has no general entry fees for tourists upon arrival.
 Upon arrival at Naha Airport (OKA), proceed to the immigration area.
-Present your passport and a completed arrival card.
+Provide your passport and a completed arrival card.
 Immigration officials collect biometric data, including fingerprints and a facial photograph.
 This is a standard procedure for all foreign visitors.
 The process moves efficiently.

 Naha and Okinawa generally do not have special permits for standard tourism.
 Explore the city and most of Okinawa Island freely.
 Certain remote islands or private lands might have restricted access, but this typically does not apply to common tourist destinations.
 For activities like extensive backcountry hiking in Yanbaru National Park, check local guidelines.